driedpampas/realme-8-megaguide/readme.md

 > Telegram: [Realme 8 Discussion](https://t.me/Realme8Discussion), [Realme 8 Updates](https://t.me/Realme8Updates), [Realme 8 AOSP](https://t.me/Realme8AOSPGroup)

 Thanks for reading, written by [lemonek](https://t.me/lemonekq/) with 💖.
 Adapted by [me](t.me/driedpampas) also with 💗.

+**¹** More info on the orange-state indicator and other indicators:
+   -  Green state means the device is locked, it shouldnt show that it's locked on-boot
+   -  Yellow state means that an alternate keystore was used to verify the boot image
+   -  Orange state indicates that the device is unlocked.
+   -  Red state means that a device in the locked or verified state had a boot image that did not verify.
 <br><br>
 <p align="center" style="color: #909090;">Tested on 8/1/2023</p>